anjumArnab/GradeHive/README.md

 # GradeHive

 GradeHive is a lightweight Flutter app that uses **Google Sheets** as a backend database, with **Google Apps Script** providing a RESTful API interface.
-This project demonstrates how to build a simple CRUD (Create, Read, Update, Delete) app by leveraging Google Sheets for data storage and Google Apps Script as the backend service.

 ## Technology Stack

 - **Flutter**: Client-side app for UI and API communication
 - **Google Sheets**: Cloud spreadsheet database for student records
 - **Google Apps Script**: Backend REST API layer deployed as a Web App
-- **JSON**: Data exchange format between Flutter and Apps Script

 ---